Dear Far Cry

 has shipped and yes you’re likely not really thinking about anything but

 Did you know, seven of the top 10 deadliest snakes in the world are Australian?
-The inland taipan (or Fierce Snake
+The Inland Taipan

 ), the world’s most dangerous snake, was first encountered in the late 1800s but remained an elusive animal until its rediscovery in the early 1970s.
 The indigenous Australians call it “Dandarabilla” and its bite is so lethal, a single nip has enough venom to drop 100 grown men.
 It is especially adapted to hunting mammals.
 Humans, as you know, are mammals.